Hierarchical Reasoning Model: Achieving 100x Faster Reasoning with 27M Parameters

 - Handles rapid, detailed computations and fine-grained reasoning steps.

-This separation achieves hierarchical convergence: the low-level module converges to a local solution within a short cycle, which then informs the high-level module, updating its abstract strategy and resetting the low-level module for the next phase.
-This nested computation grants HRM significant computational depth.
+This separation achieves hierarchical convergence: the low-level module converges to a local solution within a short cycle, which then informs the high-level module.
+The high-level module updates its strategy and resets the low-level module for the next phase.
+This nested computation gives HRM more effective computational depth.

 How HRM Benefits Developers

-For developers building specialized AI applications—especially in domains where data is sparse or computational resources are limited—HRM offers critical advantages:
+For developers building specialized AI applications, especially in domains where data is sparse or compute is limited, HRM has a few practical upsides:

 - Extreme Efficiency: HRM achieves its benchmark results using only 27 million parameters and about 1,000 training examples per task, without requiring pre-training or CoT data.